-The Academy Trust is a company limited by guarantee and is an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
-The company was incorporated on 19 January 2017.
-The company registration number is 10571943.
+The academy trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
+The trustees of HERA Primary Academy Trust are also the directors of the charitable company for the purposes of company law.
 The charitable company is known as HERA Primary Academy Trust.